Margaret Preston: Paintings

 Mosman also features in many Preston paintings that are not still life works.
 Two in particular—Japanese Submarine Exhibition (1942) and Children's Corner at the Zoo (1944–46)—are painted in a deliberately naive style, reflecting a then-current interest in children's art.
 Preston would probably have seen a 1939 Department of Education Gallery exhibition of children's art, and she would have been aware of Roger Fry's theories on creativity and learning in children.
 Japanese Submarine Exhibition offers a wry look at that paranoia and anti-Japanese sentiments of the war years in Australia.

 Berowra years (1932–1939)

 Between 1932 and 1939, the Prestons lived in the bush suburb of Berowra.
 While living in Berowra, the Prestons had two terrier dogs.
 It was here that Preston pursued most intensively her concern for the development of a national identity in Australian art.
-She continued her adaptations of Australian Indigenous art, deploying Aboriginal design motifs and natural-pigment color schemes in her work.
+She continued her adaptations of Australian Indigenous art, deploying Aboriginal design motifs and natural-pigment colour schemes in her work.
 This tendency continued even after she left Berowra and can be seen in such later works such as The Brown Pot (1940) and Manly Pines (1953).
 Preston won a silver medal at the Exposition Internationale, Paris in 1937, and that year became a foundation member of, and exhibited with, Robert Menzies' anti-modernist organisation, the Australian Academy of Art.